 How to prepare and present a project.
 Forms of speech.

-Guests: Curator, Communication Manager and Project Manager.
+Guests: Project Manager.

 WEEK 4: Production + setting up.

-Project Manager.
-On producing an exhibition.
+Producing and setting up of the final exhibition.
 Assembly, disassembly, shipping, logistic, etc.

 **Setting up of the Final Exhibition**